• Home

 You may come to this subject with strongly held convictions about what partners should expect from each other.
 It’s obvious to you what’s reasonable and what’s not.
 I know, but you’ll need to check that at the door.
 I can’t work miracles here.
 I can only tell you what does work.
 And it ain’t rigidity.

-And, while we’re the subject of who’s right and who’s wrong, it’s much easier to learn a language to help someone feel loved than to change the language that person needs to feel loved.
+And, while we’re on the subject of who’s right and who’s wrong, it’s much easier to learn a language to help someone feel loved than to change the language that person needs to feel loved.
 Certainly it can help to appreciate a partner’s efforts to express love as they do, but that can’t replace hearing love spoken in one’s native tongue.

 The Five Love Languages: